 Seven locations form the roots of the song in this area alone, yet two of those mark the very beginnings of the famous Christmas music.

 If you have the chance to talk with curator, Max Gurtner it’s a passionate insight into how this village has great pride in the roots of Silent Night as the most popular song of all time.
 Max even let me play on the church organ that Franz Xaver Gruber once played on, which was a special moment in my discovery of the story.

 While the original chapel of St. Nikola on Oberndorf bei Salzburg where Silent Night was first performed no longer stands, you can still feel the presence of how this song would have made such an emotional impact in a tiny space.
 While living in Arnsdorf, Franz Xaver Gruber took an additional job as organist at the St. Nikola Church, which is where he met Joseph Mohr.

 Paintings and plaques commemorate Mohr and Gruber, and you’ll find drawings, photos and timeless posters from over the decades of this very famous chapel all over the region and in other museums related to Silent Night across Austria.
-Get there early and enjoy a moment of tranquility, which this song represents.
+Get there early and enjoy a moment of tranquillity, which this song represents.

 Salzburg – Advent in the City

-Every Monday during the advent period local guides are offering tours to retrace the footsteps of Joseph Mohr, who was born in Salzburg, lived at Steingasse 31 and baptised in the same font as Mozart in the Salzburg Cathedral.
+Every Monday during the advent period, local guides offer tours to retrace the footsteps of Joseph Mohr, who was born in Salzburg, lived at Steingasse 31, and was baptised in the same font as Mozart in the Salzburg Cathedral.

-Over 100 traditional market stalls filled with ornaments and decorations, sweet treats, nativity figurines and the glorious smell of Glühwein and fruit Punsch lure you in under the trail of sparkling lights that represent the stars.
-All the while you surrounded by the glow of the Cathedral.
+Over 100 traditional market stalls filled with ornaments and decorations, sweet treats, nativity figurines, and the glorious smell of Glühwein and fruit Punsch lure you in under the trail of sparkling lights that represent the stars.
+All the while, you are surrounded by the glow of the Cathedral.

-Told from eight different perspectives and set in Salzburg, this play touches upon some Austrian politics, but with an over-arching message that can relate to anywhere in the world.
-With English subtitles projected onto the back wall, this play is accessible to all visitors, and you might find yourself wiping a tear or two when Silent Night is performed at the very end to a grand orchestra.
+Told from eight different perspectives and set in Salzburg, this play touches upon some Austrian politics but with an overarching message that can relate to anywhere in the world.
+With English subtitles projected onto the back wall, this play is accessible to all visitors.
+You might find yourself wiping a tear or two when Silent Night is performed at the very end, accompanied by a grand orchestra.

-On the Trail of Silent Night in Upper Austria
+The Trail of Silent Night in Upper Austria

 Duration: 2 days